TheGuguH/Nust-C/coding_style.md

 }
 ```

-If-else inversion is used when there is a lot of if nested in a function
+If-else inversion is used when there is a lot of if nested in an instruction block

 ### If-else, loops and switch-case